 Expert determination in M&A agreements

 In theory, at least, the interests of the buyer and seller become aligned.
-At first the seller will want the highest possible price, whereas the buyer will want to pay as little as possible.
+Before the sale has taken place, the seller will want to obtain the highest possible price, whereas the buyer will want to pay as little as possible.
 However, once the buyer owns the company, it will have every interest in the company’s commercial success.
 That success will increase the variable component of the price and benefit the seller as well.
 In practice, in price adaptation disputes, parties may argue about the company’s subsequent success and the contractual measures for evaluating that success.

 Earn-out provisions also feature in agreements for the sale of a stake in a company.
 The seller will sell some shares and grant the buyer an option to purchase further shares later.
 The price will be set on the basis of the original sale price as adjusted in light of the company’s subsequent performance.